Predicting Health Indicators for Open Source Projects (using Hyperparameter Optimization): Conclusion and Future Work

 \section{Conclusion and Future Work}

-Our results make a compelling case for open source development.
-Companies that only build in-house proprietary products may be cutting themselves off from the information needed to reason about those projects.
+Our results make a compelling case for open source software projects.
 Software developed on some public platforms is a source of data that can be used to make accurate predictions about those projects.
 While the activity of a single developer may be random and hard to predict, when large groups of developers work together on software projects, the resulting behavior can be predicted with good accuracy.
-For example, after building predictors for seven project health indicators, we can assert that usually (for 6/7 indicators), we can make predictions with less than 10\% error (median values).
+For example, after building predictors for six project health indicators, we can make predictions with low error rates (median values usually under 25\%).

 Our results come with some caveats.
-Some human activity is too random, for the law of large numbers.
-We know this since we cannot predict everything with high accuracy.
-For example, while we {\em can} predict how many issues will be {\em closed}, we were unsuccessful in building good predictions for how many will remain {\em open}.
+The patterns of some activities are harder to be learned, for the law of large numbers.
+We know this since we cannot constantly get high accuracy in predictions.
+For example, across our six health indicators, the predicting performances of closePR and commit are not as good as when predicting the number of contributors (as shown in Table~\ref{tbl:med_mre}).
 Also, to make predictions, we must take care to tune the data mining algorithms to the idiosyncrasies of the datasets.
 Some data mining algorithms rely on statistical properties that are emergent in large samples of data.
 Hence, such algorithms may have problems reasoning about very small datasets, such as those studied here.
 Hence, before making predictions, it is vitally important to adjust the learners to the idiosyncrasies of the dataset via hyperparameter optimization.
-Unlike prior hyperparameter optimization work~\cite{Fu2016TuningFS}, our optimization process is very fast (seven seconds per dataset).
-Accordingly, we assert that for predicting software project health, hyperparameter optimization is the preferred technology.
+Unlike prior hyperparameter optimization work by Fu et al.~\cite{Fu2016TuningFS}, our optimization process is very fast (a few seconds per dataset).
+Accordingly, we assert that for predicting project health indicators, hyperparameter optimization is the preferred technology.